Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 	* Hell: From 1:22 500 to 1:4500

-* Larzuk's Puzzle Piece drop rate increased:
+* Larzuk’s Puzzle Piece drop rate increased:

 	* Normal: From 1:450 000 to 1:45 000